Memory vectors for similarity search in high-dimensional spaces: Memory vectors

 \section{Memory vectors}

-A memory unit $\Xset$ is defined as a set of $n$ vectors $\{\x_1,\dots,\x_n\}$ of dimension $d$.
-Our objective is to produce a representative, a so-called memory vector, such that, given a query vector $\Y$ regarded as a random variable, we can efficiently perform a ``similarity'' test answering: \emph{is $\Y$ a quasi-copy of, or similar to, at least one of the vectors of the memory unit?} For the sake of analysis, this section assumes that all vectors follow a uniform distribution on the $d$-dimensional unit hypersphere.
-The similarity between two vectors $\x$ and $\y$ is defined as the inner product $\ip{\x}{\y}$.
+Given a memory unit $\Xset = \{\x_1,\dots,\x_n\} \subset \real^d$, our objective in this section is to produce a representative, a so-called memory vector, such that, given a query vector $\Y$ regarded as a random variable, we can efficiently perform a ``similarity'' test answering: \emph{is $\Y$ a quasi-copy of, or similar to, at least one of the vectors of the memory unit?}

+For the sake of analysis, this section assumes that the vectors $\x_i$ are independent and identically distributed samples from a uniform distribution on the $d$-dimensional unit hypersphere.
 We model the query as a random vector $\Y$ distributed according to one of the two laws: \begin{itemize} \item Hypothesis $\mathcal{H}_{0}$: $\Y$ is not related to any vector in $\Xset$. $\Y$ is then uniformly distributed on the unit hypersphere. \item Hypothesis $\mathcal{H}_{1}$: $\Y$ is related to one vector in $\Xset$, say $\x_{1}$ without loss of generality.
 We write this relationship as $\Y=\alpha\x_{1}+\beta \Z$, where $\Z$ is a random vector orthogonal to $\x_{1}$ and $\|\Z\|=1$.
 This means that $\Y$ is more similar to $\x_{1}$ as $\alpha$ gets closer to 1.
 We have $\alpha^{2}+\beta^{2}=1$ because $\|\Y\|=1$. \end{itemize}

 We look for a representation scheme satisfying the following design constraints.
 First, the set of vectors $\Xset$ is summarized by a single vector of the same dimension, $\m(\Xset) \in \real^d$, called the \emph{memory vector} and denoted by $\m$ when not ambiguous.
 Second, the potential membership of query $\Y$ to $\Xset$ is tested by thresholding the inner product $\ip{\m}{\Y}$.